Overview

 Advanced multidisciplinary research in current issues of political economy and industrialization.
 Seminars will focus on specific geographical areas or topics with appropriate comparative material included.
 A major research project is required as well as class presentations.
 Topics change each semester.

-Advanced Study in Political Economy of Industrial Societies: Read More [+]
+Advanced Study in Political Economy: Read More [+]

 Rules & Requirements